brampat/security/defense/README.md

 # Security Controls / Countermeasures

+This section describes means to manage, monitor and defend against attacks.
+The first place to start for developers would be the [OWASP section](owasp/README.md) and the following online courses:
+* [Hacksplaining](https://www.hacksplaining.com/) which describes different web-attacks in detailed, easy-to-understand steps and explains how to protect against these attacks.
+* [Hack yourself first](https://www.pluralsight.com/courses/hack-yourself-first) by Troy Hunt, free Pluralsight training which describes web-attacks in details and how to perform them yourself.
+* [SAFECode](https://safecode.org) Non profit organization with free on-demand webcasts on Secure Software Development.

 ## Use of defense-in-depth strategy
 Secure systems and organizations on several levels, both vertically as horizontally.